Skip to content

 Creates per-component NetworkPolicies that:

-• Allow ingress from other components of the same Superset instance (matched by app.kubernetes.io/name: superset + superset.apache.org/parent labels — multiple Superset instances in the same namespace are isolated from each other)
+• Allow ingress from other pods of the same Superset instance on any port (matched by app.kubernetes.io/name: superset + superset.apache.org/parent labels — multiple Superset instances in the same namespace are isolated from each other).
+The same-instance rule is intentionally port-unrestricted so internal traffic between components (sidecar metrics scraping, the websocket server fanning out to web pods, etc.) is not silently blocked.

 • Allow all egress (for database/cache access)